Analyzing Passive Acoustic Data with MHKiT

 The IEC-40 requires a few aggregate statistics for characterizing the sound of marine energy devices.
 For the first, the IEC-40 asks for plots showing the 25%, 50%, and 75% quantiles of the SPSDL during specific marine energy device states.
 For current energy devices, the IEC-40 requires 10 SPSDL samples at a series of turbine states (braked, freewheel, 25% power, 50% power, 75% power, 100% power).
 For wave energy devices, the spec requires 30 SPSDL samples in each wave height and period bin observed.

 For this example notebook we’ll keep it simple and use a random set of 30 samples and collate them together.
-Otherwise one can pick and choose which to use.
+Typically, one will pick and choose which 1 second samples to collate together and analyze.
 Then we can find the median and quantiles of those 30 samples.

 [12]: